IOT-DSA/sdk-dslink-ts/README.md

 # sdk-dslink-ts
-typescript/javascript sdk for DSA protocol
+JavaScript / Typescript SDK for the DSA protocol.

 <a href='https://travis-ci.org/IOT-DSA/sdk-dslink-ts'><img src="https://travis-ci.org/IOT-DSA/sdk-dslink-ts.svg?branch=master" title="travis-ci"></a>
 <a href='https://coveralls.io/github/IOT-DSA/sdk-dslink-ts'><img src='https://coveralls.io/repos/github/IOT-DSA/sdk-dslink-ts/badge.svg?branch=master&service=github&cache=0' title="coveralls"/></a>

-JavaScript / Typescript SDK for the DSA protocol.

 Version 2.0 of this sdk is re-written with typescript and is **NOT** backward compatible with the DSA javascript sdk 1.x.